170° vs 180° Temp

 Stat 1

-These next 4 pics show how my 4.6L DOHC thermostat (right) responds alongside of the 03-04 Mustang Cobra OEM themostat as temps increase while underwater.
+These next 4 pics show how our FORD-4D thermostat (right) responds alongside of the 03-04 Mustang Cobra OEM themostat (RT1168) as temps increase while underwater.

 Stat 2 This pic shows how the t-stats react to coolant temps in the mid to upper 180s.
 Even though the stock Cobra thermostat is a 180° unit (left) you can see it actually allows very little flow at these temps.
 And an OEM GT500 (192°) unit would still be fully closed at this point.

-Stat 3 You can see that if you want to keep coolant temps under 190° then you need a thermostat that starts to open around 15-20° lower than that.
-This is why I believe 170° is the ideal opening temperature for performance applications.
+Stat 3 Now it becomes apparent that if you want to keep coolant temps under 190° then you need a thermostat that starts to open around 15-20° lower than that.
+This is why we believe 170° is the ideal opening temperature for performance applications.

-Stat 4 So there's just no reason to settle for the poor cold weather performance of a 160° opening temp.
-Plus Reische Performance thermostats operate more effectively, without the compromise of an improperly fitting bypass, which means my DOHC units will outperform any other low temp thermostat under any condition.
+Stat 4 So there's no reason to settle for the poor cold weather performance of a 160° opening temp MORE ON NEGATIVE EFFECTS...
+Plus Reische Performance thermostats operate more effectively, without the compromise of an improperly fitting bypass, which means our DOHC units will outperform any other low temp thermostat under any condition.

 Additional Cooling System Improvements

-It is critical that the fan settings in your tune are set up properly to see the best possible heat dissipation from your cooling system.
+A retune is generally not required with use of our thermostats, however to get the best possible heat dissipation and most consistent temps, your fan settings should be lowered in your tune.
 Otherwise a low temp thermostat will only be effective when the vehicle is moving because heat cannot be removed unless there is air passing through the radiator.
-With my thermostat installed your cooling fan(s) should be set to turn on between 184-190° and shut off between 176-182°, if not then re-flash your tune with the appropriate settings.
+Typically with our 170° thermostat installed your cooling fan(s) should be set to turn on between 184-190° and shut off between 176-182°.

 More on coolant properties from Redline Oil (PDF Link)